Farama-Foundation/stable-retro/docs/integration.rst

 Integrating a Game
 --------------------------------------

 To integrate a game you need to define a done condition and a reward function.
-The done condition lets Gym Retro know when to end a game session, while the reward function provides a simple numeric goal for machine learning agents to maximize.
+The done condition lets Stable Retro know when to end a game session, while the reward function provides a simple numeric goal for machine learning agents to maximize.

 To define these, you find variables from the game's memory, such as the player's current score and lives remaining, and use those to create the done condition and reward function.
 An example done condition is when the ``lives`` variable is equal to ``0``, an example reward function is the change in the ``score`` variable.

 Note: if the game requires that you hit the ``Start`` button to play, for instance after dying, then you need to modify the scenario file to allow this as ``Start`` is disallowed by default.
-See the ``actions`` key in `KidChameleon-Genesis <https://github.com/openai/retro/blob/master/retro/data/stable/KidChameleon-Genesis/scenario.json>`_ for an example of this.
+See the ``actions`` key in `KidChameleon-Genesis <https://github.com/farama-foundation/stable-retro/blob/master/retro/data/stable/KidChameleon-Genesis/scenario.json>`_ for an example of this.

 Done Condition
 ~~~~~~~~~~~~~~~~~~~~~~